Name

 dosage

 print genotype dosage.
-By default the plugin searches for PL, GL and GT, in that order.
+By default the plugin searches for PL, GL and GT, in

 fill-AN-AC